ojensen5115/pw/readme.md

 ### `pw list categories`

 Displays a list of categories.
-Note that due to its use as a keyword here, credentials cannot be saved into a category called "category".
+Note that due to its use as a keyword here, credentials cannot be saved into a category called "categories".

 ```
 $ pw list categories